js-rocket-org/apache_php.docker/readme.md

 # Adding new site

-To add a new site, simply copy the example configuration file 000-example.conf_template and name appropriately
+To add a new site, simply copy the example configuration file from `.docker/sites-enabled/000-example.conf_template` into the same folder and rename to end with `.conf`.
+Then update the variables in the file to the appropriate values.

 # Enabling SSL for local sites